The Complexity of Drawing Graphs on Few Lines and Few Planes: Fixed-Parameter Tractability of the Line Cover Numbers

+where~$N$ is the number of variables occurring in~$\Phi$,~$P$ is the number of polynomials involved in~$\Phi$, $D$ is the maximum total degree over the polynomials in~$\Phi$, and~$L$ is the maximum length of the binary representation over the coefficients of the polynomials in~$\Phi$. \end{theorem} Using Renegar's result, our decision algorithm runs in $k^{O(k^4)} + O(n+m)$ time.
+This already shows that deciding $\rho^1_d(G)\le k$ is in FPT.
+We now reduce the exponent in the running time to $O(k^2)$.

-\begin{corollary} For each $d \in \{2,3\}$, graph $G$, and integer $k$, we can decide whether $\rho^1_d(G) \leq k$ in $k^{O(k^2)} + O(n+m)$ time, i.e., FPT time in $k$. \end{corollary} \begin{proof} First, we apply to the given graph~$G$ the kernelization procedure from the proof of Theorem~\ref{thm:line-cover-kernel} to obtain a reduced graph $G''$.
-Now, notice that $G''$ has at most $O(k^4)$ vertices of degree two, but only $\binom{k}{2}$ of these can be bend points and are actually important in a solution, i.e., at most $\binom{k}{2}$ of these vertices are mapped to intersection points of the lines.
-Thus, we can simply enumerate all possible $O\big(\binom{k^4}{\binom{k}{2}}\big)$ subsets which will occur as intersection points, and, for each of these, test whether this further reduced instance has a $k$-line cover using Renegar's decision algorithm.
-This leads to a total running time of $k^{O(k^2)} + O(n+m)$ as needed. \end{proof}
+\begin{corollary} For~$d \in \{2,3\}$, given any graph $G$ with~$n$ vertices and~$m\ge1$ edges, and any positive integer~$k$, the decision problem~\enquote{$\rho^1_d(G) \leq k$?} can be solved in~$k^{O(k^2)} + O(n+m)$ time, that is, in FPT time parameterized by~$k$. \end{corollary} \begin{proof} First, we apply to the given graph~$G$ the kernelization procedure from Theorem~\ref{thm:line-cover-kernel} to obtain a reduced graph $H$.
+By Theorem~\ref{thm:line-cover-kernel}, $H$ has at most $1.1k^4$ vertices.
+At most $\binom{k}{2}$ of these vertices are mapped to crossing points of the lines.
+Hence we enumerate all possible $\binom{1.1k^4}{\binom{k}{2}} \in k^{O(k^2)}$ subsets that can be mapped to crossing points.
+Such a subset must contain all vertices of degree more than~2.
+The paths consisting of degree-2 vertices not in the subset are contracted.
+For each of these subsets, we test whether this further reduced instance has a $k$-line drawing using Renegar's decision algorithm.
+Since this reduces the number of vertices and, hence, the number of first-order variables to $O(k^2)$, Theorem~\ref{thm:renegar} ensures a total running time of $k^{O(k^2)} + O(n+m)$ as required. \end{proof}